Dog Safe Fruits

 Here is a list of some dog safe fruits

-Full of vitamin C, calcium, phosphorus, and dietary fiber, apples are high in nutrition and flavor.
+Full of vitamin C, calcium, phosphorus, and dietary fiber, apples are high in nutrition and flavour.
 It's recommended to only feed your dog a slice or two after removing the core, stems, and seeds.
 If your dog has a sensitive stomach it is also advised to peel the apple to remove the extra fiber.

 High in fiber, potassium, and vitamins B6 and C. They are also higher in sugar so should be given sparingly and cut into smaller pieces.
-Dogs should not be given banana peels as they are difficult to digest and and could cause intestinal blockages.
+Dogs should not be given banana peels as they are difficult to digest and could cause intestinal blockages.